filipeqm94/Crossword-Puzzle/README.md

 After finishing the project with all the MVP (Minimum Viable Product) tasks done, I encountered some issues when trying to implement the Stretch Goals, so I decided to make Version 2.0, where I will have a better code structure to work with.

-As resources to do a better project I'm using [StackOverflow](https://stackoverflow.com/) and [Google](https://www.google.com/) and the [LA Times' Crossword format](https://www.latimes.com/games/crossword) as inspiration.
+As resources to do a better project I'm using [StackOverflow](https://stackoverflow.com/) and [Google](https://www.google.com/) as resources and the [LA Times' Crossword format](https://www.latimes.com/games/crossword) as inspiration.